ColoradoSchoolOfMines/OreCart-App/README.md

 ## Legal Notices

-Any references to Colorado School of Mines (aka "Mines", "CSM"), Innov8x, or official OreCart brand identity are used with permission for this project, however, this project is not owned by Mines or Mines ACM itself.
-See the [LICENSE](https://github.com/OreCart/OreCart-App/blob/main/LICENSE) for more details.
+Any references to Colorado School of Mines (aka "Mines", "CSM"), Innov8x, or official OreCode brand identity are used with permission for this project, however, this project is not owned by Mines or Mines ACM itself.
+See the [LICENSE](https://github.com/OreCode/OreCode-App/blob/main/LICENSE) for more details.